Dan Berlinghoff, piano,

 Yevgenia Strenger has performed as a soloist and chamber musician in concert halls of Ukraine, Russia and Belarus, and played in every major concert hall worldwide on New York Philharmonic orchestra tours.
 Before coming to USA she toured the former USSR as a member of Kalinin String Quartet.

-Upon arrival in New York Ms. Strenger became a member of the New York City Opera where she becamethe Concertmaster in 2001.
-Her contribution to Live From Lincoln Center performance of “Madama Butterfly” was honored by Emmy awards.
+Upon arrival in New York Ms. Strenger became a member of the New York City Opera becoming the Concertmaster in 2001.
+Her contribution to the Live From Lincoln Center performance of “Madama Butterfly” was honored by Emmy awards.
 She is also a member of New York City Ballet and has been a frequent player with the New York Philharmonic for many years.

 Sander Strenger, viola